-For example, the rate is the same for any child who is 1, 2, 3, or 4.
-They all pay the same rate in that bracket.
+For example, the rates are the same for any child who is 1, 2, 3, or 4.
+They all pay the same rate in that age bracket.

-You’ll have to provide the following pieces of information about the insured children:
+Here is the information you’ll need about the insured children:

 Whoever is purchasing the coverage will need to provide this information:

 - Mailing address